©2012 Bluestem Farm and Apiary, LLC. All rights reserved.

 When to burn?
 Burning is very weather dependent as well as plant development dependent.
 It is normally better to burn February - May to get the most complete burn (to mineral earth).
 However, we have burned in August and November to support a required herbicide and planting process or to protect animals that may be nesting in the spring.
 If the land is properly prepared prior to the burn these can also provide complete burn (to mineral earth) results.
 I will work with the landowner to instruct for summer and fall field preparation.
 Summer burns present a different type of burn than spring burns.

 Bluestem Farm LLC burned 88 acres in Central Ohio in August 2013 and 11 acres in Southwest Ohio in September 2013.
 Both landowners mowed a couple of weeks prior to the burn per our instructions.
 The Bluestem Farm crews burned 7 years of accumulated litter as well as the top mowed debris.
 The goals were to remove litter for a herbicide application then reseeding.
 For the new seeds to reach the dirt the burn was a requirement.
 The goals were achieved.

 Remember, it takes time for permits and to develop the prescribed burn plan.

-Full Service Provider for All of Your Prairie, SAFE Program, WRP, and CRP Controlled Burning
+Full Service Provider for All of Your Prairie, SAFE Program, CREP, and CRP Controlled Burning

 Bluestem Farm Burns are Insured